-On August 22, 2018, the Company entered into a borrowing agreement with one of the Company's directors and principal shareholder.
-Under this agreement, the Company borrowed 30 Bitcoin initially due on August 22, 2019.
+On August 22, 2018, the Company entered into a borrowing agreement with one of the Company's directors and principal shareholder, Mr. Michael Komaransky, for restocking inventory and increasing working capital.
+Under this agreement, the Company borrowed 30 Bitcoin, at fair value, initially due on August 22, 2019.
 The borrowing fee as defined in the agreement, is 13.5% of the outstanding principal.

-In November 2018, the Company entered into another agreement with this director.
+In November 2018, the Company entered into another agreement with Mr. Komaransky.
 This agreement provides for up to four additional borrowings at 50 bitcoin increments with an initial term of 90 days for each loan.
 Fees for these borrowings is the greater of 10% of the outstanding principal or 0.4% of total ATM sales.
 The Company borrowed 50 bitcoins under this agreement in November 2018 and an additional 50 bitcoin in March 2019.
 The Company repaid these bitcoin borrowings in the year ended December 31, 2020.
+These transactions have been recorded at fair value in the Company's books.